harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/tanzu-app-services-quickstart.md

 ---
 title: Tanzu Application Services deployment tutorial
-description: This tutorial shows you how to deploy a publicly available application to your Tanzu Application Services (TAS) in Harness.
+description: This tutorial shows you how to deploy a publicly available application to your Tanzu Application Service (TAS) in Harness.
 sidebar_position: 13
 ---